 ANSI Pipe makers are also required to show the direction of flow.
 This immediately shows the facility staff, as well as emergency responders, which direction to go in order to shut off the flow through the pipe.

 Overall ANSI A13.1 compliant pipe markers are critical for safety.
 They provide important information that is needed during emergency situations.
-They also provide information that helps improve productivity under normal conditions... allowing employees to easily see the purpose and function of pies throughout your facility.
+They also provide information that helps improve productivity under normal conditions... allowing employees to easily see the purpose and function of pipes throughout your facility.

 With ANSI A13.1 pipe markers providing a critical safety function, it is important that your pipe markers are in place and legible when they are needed.
 Pipe markers that fall off, are faded, get damaged by wash-down chemicals, or that fail due to weather or other environmental conditions, are not doing their job – and may even be considered as contributing to a safety hazard.